-The EIS has been prepared in accordance with the City of Mississauga EIS Checklist (October 2017).
+The EIS had been prepared in accordance with the City of Mississauga EIS Checklist (October 2017) for a previous owner and is still appliable to this 2021 version of the EIS.
 A copy of the completed checklist is provided in Appendix A.